 On the 2 of December 2013, the European Commission criticized what it calls ”US large-scale espionage against citizens, businesses and leaders” in Europe.
 Danish Telenor and Vice Chairman of the Norwegian Storting’s (the government) Control and Constitutional Committee, Michael Tetzschner, is upset by FRA’s (Swedish government organization equivalent to the NSA) surveillance of our neighboring countries.

-Axel Oxenstierna, the Swedish Royal advisor to the very successful 17:th century warrior king Gustav II Adolf, is said to once have made a remark to his son. ”Doeth you not know, my son, with how little wisdom the world is governed.”
+Axel Oxenstierna, the Swedish Royal advisor to the very successful 17:th century warrior king Gustav II Adolf, is said to once have made a remark to his son. ”Dost thou not known, my son, with how little wisdom the world is governed.”

 Do you think the Germans are completely bonkers who helps the NSA, or do you think they are just surprisingly stupid?
-It’s just mindboggling and tiring.
+The Germans are the last to be invited to a US turkey dinner!
+It’s just mindboggling and tiering.

 Can you explain how the Germans cannot see how they are working against their own interest?